 The scenic work, permanent way and painting was mainly carried out by Chris, with rolling stock, structures and electrical work carried out by Nigel although the lines are blurred in many cases and sometimes it's hard to establish who did what.
 The baseboards are built from 6mm MDF sheet glued and screwed using timber corner blocks at each joint.
 While not super-lightweight, this does give a highly robust base to withstand the knocks of loading in and out of exhibition halls.
 Three boards are used: the two main scenic boards are 44" x 17" plus a storage yard board of 45"x 12" giving an overall length of around 11'

 The scenery is a mixture of natural and commercial materials including sea moss and ground foam.
 The trees are Hebe twigs shaped and covered with Woodlands Scenics foliage material.
-All the buildings are based on NSB prototypes mostly scaled from photos and are scratch-built mainly from plastic sheet.
+All the buildings are based on NSB prototypes which are mostly scaled from photos and scratch-built from plastic sheet.

-Svanda represents a Norwegian secondary line in the 1980’s.
+Svanda represents a Norwegian secondary line in the 1980s.
 Due to high maintenance costs the line has been truncated beyond this point.
 The traffic is raw timber and general goods with a light passenger service.
 Locomotives and freight stock are typical of the period with a mix of first generation diesels (Skd 224's Di3's and Di5's) and wood-bodied freight stock.
-Much of this stock has individual histories such as ex German coaches and ex Swedish Railways railcars and the occasional Dutch Railways MAK diesel - which are all prototypical for the place and period.
+Much of this stock has individual histories such as ex-German coaches and ex-Swedish Railways railcars and the occasional hired Dutch Railways MAK diesel, which are all prototypical for the place and period.